caseyocampo/blog-eleventy-tailwind/src/pages/about.md

 Presently, I work full-time and 100% remotely as a Senior Accessibility Engineer where I audit web pages and designs for WCAG 2.2 compliance.

-In addition to auditing, I also code accessibility fixes, guide teams through accessibility, and write documentation on workflow and accessibility topics.
+In addition to auditing, I also code front-end and accessibility remediation, guide teams through accessibility education, and write documentation on workflow and accessibility topics.

 As I continue my journey in this field, I find myself remaining curious about web accessibility, database work, and user experiences.